Workforce Training in Branch County

 Portions of KCC’s Industrial Electricity/Electronic and Industrial Machining Technologies programs are now available in Branch County.
 These are the same courses offered at the Regional Manufacturing Technology Center in Battle Creek.

-Industrial Trades courses are delivered in an Open Entry/Open Exit format which allows students to choose their own attendance schedule and proceed at their own pace.
+KCC’s Industrial Trades programming approach offers an innovative, nontraditional style of training that incorporates competency-based modules, individualized instruction and self-paced learning.
 Instruction is individualized and competency bases with no classroom lectures.
 Trainees may enroll in the Industrial Trades program at any time during the semester.

 Customized or contract training provides a cost effective option for employers when training is needed for a group of employees.
 Customized courses are invoiced at a flat rate per class rather than “per student”.